Colors

 Data Analysis Tool

-For example, to fill cell G3 with the cyan color, press Ctrl-m, and choose the Color Assignment option.
-Fill in the dialog box that appears as shown in Figure 4 and press the OK button.
+For example, to fill cell A1 with the cyan color, press Ctrl-m, and choose the Color Assignment option from the Desc tab.
+The dialog box shown in Figure 3 will appear.
+Enter A1 in the Output Range, scroll down to the cyan color in the list, and click on the OK button.

 Color Assignment dialog box

-The result is shown in cell G3 in Figure 2.
-Note that after pressing the OK button, the dialog box in Figure 3 remains open and the Output Range automatically advances to the next cell in the same column (G4 for this example).
+The result is shown in cell A1 in Figure 3.
+Note that after pressing the OK button, the dialog box in Figure 3 remains open and the Output Range automatically advances to the next cell in the same column (A2 for this example).
 You can now select a background color for this cell.
-To terminate this data analysis tool you need to click on the Cancel button.
+To terminate this data analysis tool, you need to click on the Cancel button.

-Note that for this example the Input Range field was left blank.
-If instead, you fill in the Input Range, then the output range (i.e. range whose upper-left-hand corner starts at the cell shown in the Output Range field) is filled in with the background colors whose RGB codes appear in the input range.
+Note that for this example, the Input Range field was left blank.
+If, instead, you fill in the Input Range, then the output range (i.e., the range whose upper-left-hand corner starts at the cell shown in the Output Range field) is filled in with the background colors whose RGB codes appear in the input range.
 The output range will have the same size and shape as the input range.

-E.g. if you insert E2:E23 from Figure 1 in the Input Range, F2 in the Output Range and then click on the OK button, the output will be as shown in range F2:F23 of Figure 1.
-Note that in this case, the menu of colors in the dialog box displayed in Figure 4 is not used.
+E.g. if you insert B25:B46 from Figure 2 in the Input Range, C25 in the Output Range, and then click on the OK button, the output will be as shown in range C25:C46 of Figure 2.
+Note that in this case, the color list in the dialog box is not used.

 Greyscale